1nnovat1on/RabbitHunt/README.md

 ﻿# RabbitHunt
-#An attempt to train a rabbit to run away from me using MLAgent
+An attempt to train a rabbit to run away from me using MLAgent

-#plan to build a hunting game
+plan to build a hunting game

-#master plan:
+master plan:

-  #to train many animals and other characters using machine learning environments
+  to train many animals and other characters using machine learning environments

-  #plan to build Gmod for the Oculus Quest
+  plan to build Gmod for the Oculus Quest

-  #integrate gpt-2 or gpt-3 driven character dialogue
+  integrate gpt-2 or gpt-3 driven character dialogue

-#Software/APIs/Tools:

-#Unity
-#MLAgent
-#Blender
-#GPT-2
-#VSCode
-#Github
+Software/APIs/Tools:

+Unity
+MLAgent
+Blender
+GPT-2
+VSCode
+Github

+Look at these links!

+AI trained virtual character animation: https://youtu.be/7c6oQP1u2eQ